alexcrichton/fargo/README.md

 client.configure do |config|
   config.hub_address = [address of the hub]   # Defaults to 127.0.0.1
   config.hub_port    = [port of the hub]      # Defaults to 7314
-  config.passive     = true                   # Probably shouldn't mess with...
+  config.passive     = true                   # Defaults to false
+  config.address     = '1.2.3.4'              # Defaults to machine IP
+  config.active_port = [port to listen on]    # Defaults to 7315
+  config.search_port = [port to listen on]    # Defaults to 7316
 end

+EventMachine.run {
   client.connect

   client.nicks                # list of nicks registered
   client.download nick, file  # download a file from a user client.file_list nick       # get a list of files from a user

-client.subscribe do |type, message|
+  client.channel.subscribe do |type, message|
     # type is the type of message
     # message is a hash of what was received
   end
+}
 </pre>

+See `lib/fargo/client.rb` for a full list of configuration options

 ## Limitations

 As of this writing, uploading is not supported.
 This client can download whatever you would like, but hosting your own list of files and such isn't currently supported.

-Also, active mode is not supported.
-Currently, you must be in passive mode.

 ## MIT License